-- A. The parties agree that the exercise room and all exercise equipment located adjacent to the Police Offices is the property of the AIRPORT AUTHORITY. - Officers may use the exercise room under the provisions of the Police department's policies. - B. Parties agree to a voluntary physical agility testing program to be administered biannually each April and September using a testing/scoring standard established by POST.
-Officers must attain a passing score in order to be entitled to receive a \$250.00 payment for each test passed; such payment to be made on the first payday in June and December.
-Officers participating in the voluntary physical agility test shall be in full pay status during testing.
-There will be no reprisal or punitive action taken against any officer scoring less than the passing score on the test.
+A. The parties agree that the exercise room and all exercise equipment located adjacent to the Police Offices is the property of the AIRPORT AUTHORITY.

+Officers may use the exercise room under the provisions of the Police department's policies, except as indicated in item B.5., below.

+- B. Parties agree to a voluntary physical agility testing program to be administered annually each May using a testing/scoring standard established by POST. - 1.
+If at least 50% of all eligible officers participate in the testing program, then officers that attain a passing score will receive a \$1,000.00 payment. - 2.
+This payment will be made on the first payday in July. - 3.
+Officers participating in the voluntary physical agility test shall be in full pay status during testing. - 4.
+There will be no reprisal or punitive action taken against any officer scoring less than the passing score on the test. - 5.
+Effective May 2018, officers not participating in the voluntary physical agility test will not be allowed to utilize the AIRPORT AUTHORITY workout room during on duty hours.